Neoteroi/BlackSheep-Docs/docs/versions/migrating-to-v2.md

 - Corrects the `Request` class to not generate more than one `Cookie` header when multiple cookies are set, to [respect the specification](https://www.rfc-editor.org/rfc/rfc6265#section-5.4).
-- Adds `@app.lifespan` to support registering objects that must be initialized at application start, and disposed at application shutdown.
+- Adds `@app.lifespan` to support registering objects that must be initialized at application start, and disposed of at application shutdown.
   The solution supports registering as many objects as desired.
 - Adds features to handle `cache-control` response headers: a decorator for request handlers and a middleware to set a default value for all `GET`